 9. The King (2019)

-This Netflix original film is based on several plays by Shakespeare and mainly chronicles the early life of English ruler King Henry “Hal” V. The film begins with Hal being completely disinterested in the affairs of the state, and later when his brother Thomas passes away in a battle, he is suddenly made the King of England.
+This Netflix original film is based on several plays by Shakespeare and mainly chronicles the early life of English ruler King Henry “Hal” V. The film begins with Hal being utterly disinterested in the affairs of the state, and later, when his brother Thomas passes away in a battle, he is suddenly made the King of England.
 Many people around him presumed that he was weak, and his coronation was openly mocked by King Charles VI of France.
 When Hal comes to know that Charles VI has sent an assassin to kill him, he declares war and marches on toward France to show his enemies his true powers.
 The boy who was always against politics and violence now gets molded into the image he always despised.
-Timothée Chalamet has established himself as a major talent, and this film again reminds us of his ability to do justice to any role he has been given.
+Timothée Chalamet has established himself as a significant talent, and this film again reminds us of his ability to do justice to any role he has been given.
 This film’s production design, costumes, and cinematography also deserve our admiration.
 You can watch it here.

 8. First They Killed My Father (2017)